Incoherence as Oracle-less Measure of Error in LLM-Based Code Generation: Defining Error and Incoherence

 The \passone score \cite{chen2021evaluating} is a standard metric to evaluate the performance of $\coder$.
-For a finite set of tasks $S \subset \Descr$, \passone is defined as the expected fraction of sampled programs that are functionally equivalent to the ground truth implementation:

-We define the \textbf{functional error} of $\coder$ on task $d$ as the complement of \passone computed for a single task $d$, i.e., the probability that the generated program is not functionally equivalent to the ground truth:
+For a finite set of tasks $S \subset \Descr$, \passone is defined as the expected fraction of sampled programs that are functionally equivalent to the ground truth implementation: We define the \textbf{functional error} of $\coder$ on task $d$ as the complement of \passone computed for a single task $d$, i.e., the probability that the generated program is not functionally equivalent to the ground truth: This definition captures the natural notion of error.